CHBToken/CHBTokenV5_Wallet/README.md

 CHBToken Update from V4.7.5 to V5.0.0.0
 ===========================
 * 1.)
 Download latest version of CHBTokenLauncher from GitHub
 * 2.)
-Backup your Wallet.dat file and store it securly
+Backup your Wallet.dat file and store it securely
 * 3.)
 Run the CHBTLauncher, this will install the new V5.0.0.0 on your PC
 * 4.)
 Start the CHBToken wallet V5.0.0.0 and let it sync